12TH ANNUAL CRAB KRACK FUNDRAISER FEBRUARY 9

 at the Best Western Agate Beach Inn in Newport

-Each year, crab for this annual event has been graciously donated by the local fishing community.
-Additionally, the generosity of a long list of local restaurants and merchants make this event possible.
+Treat yourself to a super delicious locally caught Dungeness crab dinner and live music in the company of your friends and neighbors.
+Each year, crab for this event is graciously donated by the Yaquina Bay commercial fishing community.
+The generosity of a long list of local restaurants and merchants also help make this annual event possible.

-This whole crab dinner event includes various side dishes, an array of desserts, no-host bar, live music by the Bringetto Jazz Duo, and both a silent and oral auction.
-In short, something for everyone!
+This whole crab feast includes various side dishes, an array of desserts, no-host bar, live music by Sons of Beaches, and both a silent and oral auction with special guest auctioneer Representative David Gomberg.

-Event proceeds will be used to complete lower floor renovations at the Pacific Maritime Heritage Center.
+Event proceeds benefit completion of renovations at the Pacific Maritime Heritage Center.

 The Agate Beach Inn is offering a special rate for guests attending the festivities, and reservations can be made by calling 541-265-9411, or 800-547-3310 and mentioning “Crab Krack” to get the special rate.